UrbanAnalyst/us-hardship-index/README.md

 as a table of the six metrics plus their conversion to a composite hardship index.

+Note that those Chicago data are ultimately transformed into a single rank for each measured area, and so manifest a perfectly uniform distribution.
+In contrast, the values returned by the `hs_hardship_index()` function are not transformed, and so generally manifest highly skewed distributions.
+The logarithm of these values will nevertheless generally be approximately normally distributed.
+Accordingly, any statistical analyses of hardship values should generally be applied to log-transformed versions of the values derived here.

 ## Access to Census Bureau Data

 This package requires an API key for census.gov, which can be obtained